-The extent of an injury can be very serious, although it is not always obvious immediately following a motor vehicle accident.
-Most injuries are likely to cause pain that gets worse over time, if not recognized or appropriately treated immediately after an accident.
-Depending on the nature of the injury, it can take days, weeks, or even months for pain symptoms to appear.
-Therefore, it’s advisable for accident victims to seek medical treatment for even the slightest discomfort or injury following a collision.
+The extent of a vehicle accident injury can be severe, even when it is not always apparent immediately following the accident.
+Often, an injury will cause pain that worsens over time when not appropriately treated.
+Therefore, accident victims should seek medical treatment for the slightest discomfort or injury following a collision.

-- Abdominal pain or swelling.
-Large areas of deep purple bruising, dizziness, and fainting can be a result of internal bleeding which can remain undiscovered for several days.
+Abdominal pain or swelling.
+Large areas of deep purple bruising, dizziness, and fainting can be a result of internal bleeding, which can remain undiscovered for several days.

-- Numbness.
 A loss of feeling in the arms and hands is often the result of a whiplash injury resulting from damage to the neck or spinal column.

 How to Help Avoid Motor Vehicle Injuries

-- Avoid Distracted Driving.
+Avoid Distracted Driving.
 Anything that takes attention away from driving can be a distraction.
-Sending a text message, talking on a cell phone, and eating while driving are some obvious examples of distracted driving.
+Sending a text message, talking on a cell phone, and eating while driving are obvious examples of distracted driving.
 However, using a navigation system and adjusting the radio can be just as distracting.

 Remove Loose Items from the Car Interior.
 Just as an unrestrained body will move about the passenger cabin in an accident, so will loose items.
 Unsecured objects in the passenger cabin, like books and groceries, can strike the occupants in a collision.
 Heavier objects have a greater chance of causing injury.
 Always secure loose items in the trunk.